EawagPHH/esblec-monitor-ww-21-22/README.md

 The file is called by the main code file analyses.R if stored in the correct working directory.

+### process.nf
+The process.nf file is a script written in Nextflow.
+It allows to process the raw sequencing data and to obtain a final .csv file containing the number of reads for each target (ESBL-gene family) in each sample sequenced (barcode).

+The script can be run through the local terminal by typing: **nextflow process.nf** Nextflow needs to be installed before, as well as the dependencies required.

+The directory in which the script should be run is the one corresponding to "$baseDir/" in the first line of the script.
+Data are stored in a folder named "raw", that is nested in a folder named "data" ("$baseDir/data/raw").

+### esbl_dMLA.R
+The esbl_dMLA.R file contains the code to compute the overall statistics and the plots related to the dMLA results proposed in the manuscript.

+The code is subdivided in 4 main chapters:
+1. Load packages
+2. Formatting df
+3. Summary statistics
+4. Plots

+In order to run the whole code, it is essential to:
+- install and load the required packages running the lines 3:9
+- format the df running the lines 11:62

+The working directory is set at line 13 and needs to be changed depending on the user.
+It contains the file **reads_counts.csv**.

 ## data
 ### ecoli_counts.csv
-The file ecoli_counts.csv contains all the data necessarity to run the first 6 chapters of the analyses.R code (all except the analyses of the intestinal carriage in Bangladesh).
+The file ecoli_counts.csv contains all the data necessary to run the first 6 chapters of the analyses.R code (all except the analyses of the intestinal carriage in Bangladesh).

 Variables in the data file (_na_ indicates that data are not available for that observation and/or that variable):
 - **date**: dd_mm_yyyy